juji-io/datalevin/README.md

 * There's no network interface as of now, but this may change.

-* Currently only supports Clojure on JVM 9 or the above, but adding support for other Clojure-hosting runtime is possible, since bindings for LMDB exist in almost all major languages and available on most platforms.
+* Currently supports Clojure on JVM 11 or the above, but adding support for other Clojure-hosting runtime is possible, since bindings for LMDB exist in almost all major languages and available on most platforms.